“Trans-humeral biomechanical prostheses. In layman’s terms, now you don’t have to put up with a lost arm.”

 The waiter interrupted, handing the bill to Dr. Harris.
 He examined the bill and reached for his wallet, paying it in full.

-“Please stay classy.
-I’m sure there are other projects in which your talent will be more than welcome,” he said as he stood up and grabbed his coat.
-“Now if you’ll excuse me, I´ve got a meeting to attend.”
+“Don’t be crass dear.
+I’m sure there are other projects for which your talents would be more than welcome,” he said as he stood up and grabbed his coat.
+“Now if you’ll excuse me, I’ve got another appointment to attend.”

-He wished her good luck and left as he put his hat on.
-Marceline thanked him .unconvincingly
+He wished her good luck, put his hat on, and left.
+Marceline thanked him without looking up.

 It hadn’t been the best day for Marceline.
-The underground was, unsurprisingly, crowded.
+The tube was crowded as always.
 People rushed around her, paying no mind to her small frame.
 Glancing at her wristwatch, she sighed, tightened the grip on her briefcase and pushed onward.

 Even with her brisk pace, the exit of the narrow passage to the platform appeared to move farther away.
-This made her anxious; missing the train would mean waiting at least half an hour for the next one.
-No dinner for her again today if that happened
+It made her anxious.
+Missing the train would mean waiting at least half an hour for the next one.
+Missing the train would mean no dinner again.

-She skimmed the walls of the platform, still touching and reading the advertisements with an absent mind.
+She skimmed the walls of the platform, still touching and skimming through the advertisements: